natevw/fermata/README.md

 There are also several builtin plugins that are primarily intended for chaining within your own plugins:

 * `fermata.statusCheck()` - simple plugin that sets the callback error parameter if the response status code is not 2xx.
-* `fermata.autoConvert([defaultType])` - converts request/response data between native JS data objects and common HTTP content types, using header fields (currently supports: "text/plain", "application/json", "application/x-www-form-urlencoded")
+* `fermata.autoConvert([defaultType])` - converts request/response data between native JS data objects and common HTTP content types, using header fields (currently supports: "text/plain", "application/json", "application/x-www-form-urlencoded", "application/form-data")
 * `fermata.oauth({client, client_secret[, token, token_secret]})` - adds an OAuth authorization signature to the requests it transports

+#### File handling ####

+There are two primary ways a server might allow binary file uploads, and Fermata supports them both:

+* RESTful PUT - `fermata.raw("http://example.com/some/destination").put(  nodeBufferOrBrowserFile  , callback)`
+* form upload - `fermata.json("http://example.com/some/action").post({'Content-Type':"multipart/form-data"}, {fileField:  form.input.file || {data:nodeBuffer, name:"", type:""}  }, callback)`

+For multipart/form-data, send a File/Blob in the browser (Fermata will use the XHR2 FormData to send it).
+Under node.js, set the field name's value to an object with a `.data` property (and optional `.name` and `.type`).

+Keep in mind that Fermata is intentionally designed to convert back and forth between *fully-formed* HTTP data and *in-memory* JavaScript objects, as this is exactly what you want for API communication, documents and photos.
+For larger files like video data or disk snapshots, you'll want to directly use the streaming features of node.js on the server-side, and provide an interruptible uploader app on the client-side.

 ### Adding plugins ###